Like most Christians, indeed most ordinary people, I have

 Charlesworth and the Bishop sat down to look at the Greek, and the bishop

-agreed that he had in fact not been faithful to the text.
+agreed that he had not been faithful to the text.
 Charlesworth is not

 only well read on this subject; he has spent time with the people who are